 Evaluation of Washington State’s Swift and Certain Policy for Community Supervision of Offenders

-Funded by the Lewis and John Arnold Foundation (LJAF), this study seeks to examine findings from the statewide implementation of Washington State’s Swift and Certain (SAC) program.
-The program, modeled after the Hawaii HOPE project’s application of specific deterrence principles (Hawken and Kleiman, 2009), is the first statewide effort utilizing a large felony offender population (N~10,000).
-This a one-year project for $75,000.
+Funded by the Lewis and John Arnold Foundation (LJAF), this study seeks to examine findings from the statewide implementation of Washington State’s Swift and Certain (SAC) program. the program, modeled after the Hawaii HOPE project’s application of specific deterrence principles (Hawken and Kleiman, 2009), is the first statewide effort utilizing a large felony offender population (N~10,000).
+This is a one-year project for $75,000.

-EVIDENCE- BASED PRACTICES PROVISIO
+EVIDENCE- BASED PRACTICES EVALUATION